 – MC: The red of my flag is the lifeblood of brave men ready to die or worthily live for this, our country (Scout lights the red candle).
 The white of my flag is for purity, cleanliness of purpose, thought, word, and deed (Scout lights the white candle).
 The blue of my flag is for faith and loyalty, like the eternal blue of the star-filled heavens (as Scout lights the blue candle, replaces the light of Scouting, and removes the sheet covering the Eagle light box).
 By authority vested in me as a representative of the council and the National Council, Boy Scouts of America, I declare this court of honor to be duly convened.

 – MC: Tonight we have the honor and pleasure of recognizing (Eagle candidate) for the award of Eagle Scout.
-The parents and Scout leaders whom we honor tonight have labored long and faithfully to develop him toward alert and participating citizenship through the Boy Scout program.
+The parents and Scout leaders whom we honor tonight have labored long and faithfully to develop them toward alert and participating citizenship through the Boy Scout program.
 Their efforts culminate this evening in the presentation of the Eagle Award.
-The success of these efforts, however, will only be manifest in the way this Eagle Scout himself sets a social pattern for the lives he touches.
-Honor guard, please escort (Eagle candidate) before this court of honor where he will be prepared to receive the highest rank conferred by the Boy Scouts of America, that of Eagle Scout.
+The success of these efforts, however, will only be manifest in the way this Eagle Scout sets a social pattern for the lives they touch.
+Honor guard, please escort (Eagle candidate) before this court of honor where they will be prepared to receive the highest rank conferred by the Boy Scouts of America, that of Eagle Scout.

-– (The honor guard, composed of Eagle Scouts escorts the Eagle candidate to the front of the room, near the American flag and leave him facing the audience.)
+– (The honor guard, composed of Eagle Scouts escorts the Eagle candidate to the front of the room, near the American flag and leave them facing the audience.)

 – Reader (Voice Of The Eagle): (from offstage) I am the eagle.
 Since the beginning of time, man has used my brothers and I as a symbol of royalty, power, victory, authority and valor.
 My strength and courage has inspired men through the ages.